-Just 10 minutes in a car with a smoker boosts harmful pollutants by up to 30 percentNovember 21st, 2012 in Health /
+Just 10 minutes in a car with a smoker boosts harmful pollutants by up to 30 percentNovember 21, 2012 in Medicine & Health / Health

 Just 10 minutes spent in the back seat of a car with a smoker in the front, boosts a child's daily exposure to harmful pollutants by up to 30%, reveals research published online in Tobacco Control.